 Fluffy may prefer her Purina, but the rest of us can revel in the delights of chocolates and candies and cakes.
 Albuquerque visitors and locals are particularly in luck--the city has sweet treats galore.
 Our dedication to gustatory rewards is so extreme that Albuquerque even hosts an annual Southwest Chocolate and Coffee Festival, held at EXPO New Mexico, the New Mexico State Fair grounds.
 Below are some of our favorite spots for irresistible sweet delights.

 On hot desert days, nothing beats a refreshingly cold treat.
-Chill-N Nitrogen Ice Cream, located in great hang-out spot Green Jeans Farmery, has creamy, smooth, utterly delicious nitrogen ice cream.
+Nitro Fog Creamery, located in great hang-out spot Green Jeans Farmery, has creamy, smooth, utterly delicious nitrogen ice cream.
 Try the peppermint chocolate, with local organic mint and shaved chocolate.
 Or drop by Frost Gelato, with two Albuquerque locations and rows and rows of flavors, some classic, some excitingly original.
 Frozen yogurt fans have several options around town, including Olo Yogurt Studio, Yay Yogurt and Menchie's Frozen Yogurt.

 A quintessential local frozen treat is the paleta, a Mexican pop that can be fruity or creamy.
 Pop Fizz's all-natural paletas are out of this world; you can either visit their location next to the National Hispanic Cultural Center or track down their popular food truck.
 Other top recommended spots are the new Paleta Bar and Paleteria Michoacana de Paquime, which will be familiar to "Better Call Saul" fans as the place where Hector Salamanca operates his business.